-- Research into new or specialized biostatistical methods required for specific faculty projects and programs.
+- Research into new or specialised biostatistical methods required for specific faculty projects and programs.

-To request a biostatistical consultation, please complete and submit this webform
+To request a biostatistical consultation, please complete and submit the webform.

-We advise to request the consultation well in advance to your deadlines so that we have sufficient time to provide useful advice.
+We suggest you request your consultation well in advance of your deadlines so that we have enough time to provide useful advice.

 We offer a comprehensive range of workshops in quantitative research methods.
 The goal of these workshops is to stimulate research and to foster the interaction of researchers in the Faculty of Health.
 The workshops will provide the opportunity for faculty and graduate students to have better understanding of basic principles and methods of biostatistics and research methodology, use basic statistical terminology with ease, identify important directions for future research and facilitate research collaboration.